Getting to the root of hair loss: Comprehensive evaluations drive effective treatment

 - Injections of Platelet Rich Plasma (PRP)

-Dr. Mitchell has treated a diverse array of patients through the years.
+Dr. Hope Mitchell has treated a diverse array of patients through the years.
 As such, she has first-hand knowledge of conditions that tend to affect men, women, and patients with comorbidities such as thyroid conditions.
 A few of the common ways that hair loss presents itself, and common causes, include:

 - Androgenetic alopecia – Also known as “male-pattern” or “female-pattern” baldness, hair loss is characterized by well-defined thinning at the temples and near the top of the head, and thin areas across the scalp, respectively.